crowdsecurity/crowdsec-docs/crowdsec-docs/docs/appsec/quickstart.md

 source: appsec
 ```

+The two important directives in this configuration file are:

+ - `appsec_config` is the name of the [*AppSec configuration*](/appsec/configuration.md#appsec-configuration) that was included in the [collection](/concepts.md#colleccollectionstion) we just installed.
+ - the `listen_addr` is the IP and port the AppSec Component will listen to.

+:::info
-You can find more about this configuration [here](/data_sources/appsec.md).
+You can find more about the [supported options for the acquisition here](/data_sources/appsec.md)

-:::note
-The `appsec_config` to set is the one installed previously with the collection.
-You can find its name with `sudo cscli appsec-configs list`.
 :::

 You can now restart CrowdSec: